marcosbracco/clang-tools-extra/docs/clang-tidy/checks/nodecpp-raw-ptr-expr.rst

-.. title:: clang-tidy - nodecpp-naked-struct
+.. title:: clang-tidy - nodecpp-raw-ptr-expr

-nodecpp-naked-struct
+nodecpp-raw-ptr-expr
 ====================

 FIXME: Describe what patterns does the check detect and why.
 Give examples.